Guide to Hispanic TV Networks

 Contact: Lino Garcia, GM, ESPN Deportes, (212) 456-0259

-Programming: 24-hour Spanish-language sports network; content also available online, on ESPN Deportes Radio, in the magazine ESPN Deportes La Revista, and mobile via ESPN Deportes Mobile.
+Programming: 24-hour Spanish-language sports network; content also available online, on ESPN Deportes Radio, in the magazine ESPN Deportes La Revista, and mobile via ESPN Deportes Wireless.

 EWTN Español